Print

 Notes

-• MAKE AHEAD – This cranberry sauce can stay in the refrigerator for up to a week.
+• MAKE AHEAD – This cranberry sauce can be stored in the refrigerator for up to a week.

 • STORAGE - Always store your cranberry sauce in a non-metallic container.
 I use these these glass containers.

 • FREEZING - You can freeze this recipe for up to 3 months.
 When you are ready to use your frozen cranberry sauce, just thaw in the refrigerator.
-You can also freeze any leftover fresh cranberries, they can freeze for up to 18 months!
+You can also freeze any leftover whole, fresh cranberries, which can last in the freezer for up to 18 months!

 Nutrition